-How to eat chia seeds: A ch-ch-ch-cheat sheet
+How to eat chia seeds: The benefits, what they are, and A ch-ch-ch-cheat sheet

 Chia seeds are no longer reserved for growing “hair” on pots shaped like Obama’s head.
 As it turns out, they’re actually packed with nutrients and are easy to add to everyday foods.